justdoinc/justdo-packages/justdo-gantt/README.md

   the due-date as a milestone )
 * set a different color scale for things that are 'done'
 * present % completed based on resources manager if available
+* unless specified, hicharts calculate parent's tasks start and end date internally, and then such tasks can't be used for calculating start date based on F2S.. so in order to fix it, the start/end times should be calculated by us.
+Should be easy now that we have the parents for all tasks during the iteration

 ### Known bugs: